 Critical areas that would require special attention during construction are the areas adjacent to the municipal stormwater system.
-This includes, but is not limited to, the catch basins located in the Southeast and Southwest corners of the property.
+This includes, but is not limited to, the two catch basins located directly in front of the property within Sheridan Street.

 1.4 Protected Natural Resource